riley-mc/Portfolio/README.md

 ## Setup/Installation Requirements

-*  Look yourself in the mirror and say "You're Amazing!"
+*  First open up your terminal and enter the following commands to navigate to the portfolio directory.
+Ensure you are in the Desktop.
+    * cd portfolio
+    * cd

 *  Turn on computer and open your preferred internet browser

 *  Type in the link to my portfolio or click here (https://riley-mc.github.io/Portfolio/).

-*  Enjoy!
-I'm open to any suggestions or help you have to give.
+*

 ## Known Bugs